agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `is()`

-Checks if the State Value _is equal_ to the provided value.
+Checks if the State value `is equal` to the provided value.
 Equivalent to `===`.
 ```ts {2,3}
 const MY_STATE = App.createState("hi");